Will Benson Preview, Player Props: Reds vs. Blue Jays

-The Cincinnati Reds, including Will Benson (.333 batting average in his past 10 games), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Great American Ball Park, Friday at 6:40 PM ET.
+Will Benson -- with a slugging percentage of .391 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds against the Toronto Blue Jays, with Chris Bassitt on the mound, on August 19 at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Guardians.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Will Benson Game Info & Props vs. the Blue Jays